qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/sponsorship/sponsorship.rst

 Sponsorship Program Overview
 ****************************

+Organizations or individuals interested in sponsoring the QGIS project should contact the QGIS treasurer, Andreas Neumann (finance@qgis.org) with questions, requests for sponsorship invoices or to make arrangements.

 QGIS is an entirely Open Source project.
 QGIS development is carried out largely by a group of volunteers, that in time have built up a large, valuable and useful code base, free to use and improve for everybody.
 As a result, you